-Those looking for the best things to do in Peru will find that the country holds a bit of everything, from sand dunes and dessert caravans to one of a kind ecology and island life and a truly unique cultural heritage.
+Those looking for the best things to do in Peru will find that the country holds a bit of everything, from sand dunes and desert caravans to one-of-a-kind ecology and island life and a truly unique cultural heritage.

-The Inca and other indigenous peoples of Peru built truly awe-striking structures and cities, and many remain the most popular points of interests in Peru.
+The Inca and other indigenous peoples of Peru built truly awe-striking structures and cities, and many remain the most popular points of interest in Peru.

-Chief among them is the former Incan imperial palace, Machu Picchu, which is nestled high in the Andean mountains near Cusco, the old Incan capital.
+Chief among them is the former Incan imperial palace, Machu Picchu, nestled high in the Andean mountains near Cusco, the old Incan capital.

-Many visit Peru only to see this extraordinary site.
+Many visit Peru only to see this extraordinary sight.

 I asked a bunch of travel bloggers about their favorite activities, places, and things to see in Peru (other than Machu Picchu).

 From white-water rafting along the Apurimac River to multi-day expeditions into Colca Canyon and treks into the Amazon, here’s what they said: